 What are the Fidelio critics saying?

-Danielle Talamantes (Marzelline) & Michael Kuhn (Jaquino); photo by Jessi Franko Designs, LLC (L-R) Marcy Stonikas (Leonore/Fidelio), Noah Baetge (Florestan), Gustav Andreassen (Rocco), Cameron Jackson (Don Fernando), Joseph Barron (Don Pizarro); photo by Jessi Franko Designs, LLC The reviews are starting to roll in after our opening performance of Beethoven’s Fidelio on Sunday June […]Read More
+Danielle Talamantes (Marzelline) & Michael Kuhn (Jaquino); photo by Jessi Franko Designs, LLC (L-R) Marcy Stonikas (Leonore/Fidelio), Noah Baetge (Florestan), Gustav Andreassen (Rocco), Cameron Jackson (Don Fernando), Joseph Barron (Don Pizarro); photo by Jessi Franko Designs, LLC The reviews are in following our opening performance of Beethoven’s Fidelio on Sunday June 18th.
+We knew […]Read More

 Sneak peek at Beethoven’s “Fidelio”